Abdelrahman-Modather/Abdelrahman-Modather/README.md

-Got it!
-Here's your updated, professional yet still energetic `README.md` based on your **experience, education, and skills** you shared:

----

 # 👋 Hey there!
 I'm Abdelrahman Modather!

 Welcome to my GitHub — where real-world business needs meet clean, scalable code! 💻🚀